 Humidity chambers help to undertake climatic & durability tests for a variety of products that include

 - Drugs, pharmaceuticals and cosmetics

 Besides, humidity chambers serve as testing chambers for zoological and botanical investigations.

 The humidity chamber uses many methods to generate and control humidity and they include

 - Water bath – a water bath with heating and cooling coils generates water vapour.
 The air passing through the bath picks up the water vapour to provide the required humidity.
 This is useful for small chambers.
 This method uses a minimum quantity of water

 - Atomizer – a small nozzle sprays atomized water in the mixing assembly of the chamber.
 When the atomized water passes through the chamber it gets heated immediately.
 This system is simple and easy to handle, generates large volumes of moisture, saves electricity and cools the air

 - Steam Generator – large tanks with immersion heaters send heat to the top where regulation takes place to control the moisture level.
-This method is useful for large chambers as it produces high volume of moisture required
+This method is useful for large chambers as it produces a high volume of moisture required

 Humidity chambers need to follow guidelines issued by standards agencies for conducting tests only on validated chambers.
-The validated chambers must replicate the environment ensuring reliability of the environmental conditions without condensation.
+The validated chambers must replicate the environment ensuring the reliability of the environmental conditions without condensation.

 To know more on Climatic & Stability Chambers, or for any inquiries related to any of our products please feel free to contact us.